 - lift maintenance

-It is separate from any ground rent you pay.
-The amount you pay is set out in your lease and is based on the size of your property and services provided to you and your estate.
+Service charges are separate from any ground rent you pay.
+The amount you are eligible to pay is set out in your lease and is based on the size of your property or the percentage specified in our lease for services provided to you and your estate.

 We do not make a profit on service charges and do all we can to ensure that the charges are reasonable.